Unit 2: Cinematography, Visual Design, Lighting, Mise en Scene, and Art Direction. Read the chapter above.

 SEE LINKS ABOVE AND BELOW FOR MISE EN SCENE TERMS

 SEE LINKS ABOVE AND BELOW FOR CINEMATOGRAPHY TERMS

 SEE LINKS BELOW FOR MORE INFO.

 Amelie assignment (50 pts): Watch Amelie.
-Fill out the visual design sheet and complete the pdf below.
+Fill out the visual design in class assignment sheet and complete the AMELIE pdf below.
 Use terms and examples in your responses.
 You may research Amelie's visual design, costume/art direction, camera work, lighting, and cinematography.
 You may find articles about the cinematographer (Bruno Delbonnel) and director (Jean-Pierre Jeunet) or other members of the cast and crew.
 Cite the sources you use immediately after the idea (SOURCE GOES INSIDE THE PARENTHESIS).
-See the link below for shots and analysis of Amelie.
+See the links and files below for several shots and an analysis of Amelie's visual design.

 HUGO Assignment (50 pts): Watch the film.
-Take notes using the screening checklists above and the 2 below as a guide.
+Take notes using the screening checklists SC3 and SC4 below.
+Complete the HUGO Filmeducation packet (like the one for Amelie).
 Read all of the articles below and use the information from the articles to discuss/explain/analyze the film's visual design/cinematography/lighting/mise en scene/art direction/etc. Please cite the article or author in your paper.
-Make sure to use several film terms (see Yale site and Looking at Movies site) in your answers to the sc ch3 and sc ch4 questions below.
+Make sure to use several film terms (see Yale site and Looking at Movies site) in your answers to the sc ch3 and sc ch4 and the Hugo questions below.

 See the shots from the film here-feel free to use these as evidence in your answers